 Tariq´s Invasion - Moorish Invasion of Iberia - 8th Century

 Julian approached Tariq ibn Ziyad, the Moorish commandant at Tangier in the name of Musa, the Governor of Ifriqiya (North Africa).
-Following their agreed plans, Julian himself lead a small party over the straits in coasting boats and went underground to await their leader.
-Tariq joined the last contingent, landing at Gibraltar and seizing Algeciras.
+Following their agreed plans, Julian himself lead a small party over the strait in coasting boats and went underground to await their leader.
+Tariq joined the last contingent, landing at Gibraltar regrouping and marching on and seizing Algeciras.

-In fact, a year earlier in 710, Musa had launched an initial reconnaissance, sending Tarif ibn Malik with 400 infantry and 100 horsemen from Tangier over to Tarifa (Tarif is hence the city's namesake) in four ships.
-They pushed as far as Algeciras, laying hands on money and bedding captive women; Tariq's later invasion would push their mission further North.
+In fact, a year earlier in July 710, Musa had launched an initial reconnaissance, sending Tarif ibn Maluk with 400 infantry and 100 horsemen from Tangier over to Tarifa using the island of Tarifa as its base.
+(Tarif is hence the city's namesake) in four ships.
+They encountered no opposition, possibly because the garrisons of Bética were almost without forces at that time due to political rivalries for the throne after King Witiza's death in early 710.
+They pushed as far as Algeciras, laying hands on money and enslaving women before returning.

 More recent research in "The battle of the Montes Transductinos: location and reconstruction of the itineraries of the battle that decided the fate of the Visigoth kingdom" by the Spanish Association of Military History journal Atenea, places the battle on the Almodóvar River, between the Torrejosa hill (near Facinas, Tarifa) and the lagoon of the Janda, about 60 kilometers from Guadalete.
 See map below.
 Source.